-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Dave & Buster's, Inc. (the "Company") will be held in The Show Room at Dave & Buster's, 10727 Composite Drive, Dallas, Texas, on , June , 2003, at 9:00 a.m. local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Dave & Buster's, Inc. (the "Company") will be held in The Show Room at Dave & Buster's, (a) To elect one class of directors (consisting of three directors) of the Company to serve for a three-year term, or until their successors have been elected and qualified.
+THE BOARD UNANIMOUSLY RECOMMENDS A VOTE FOR THE ELECTION OF EACH OF THE BOARD'S NOMINEES ON THE ENCLOSED WHITE PROXY CARD.

-- (a) To elect one class of directors (consisting of three directors) of the Company to serve for a three-year term, or until their successors have been elected and qualified.
-THE BOARD UNANIMOUSLY RECOMMENDS A VOTE FOR THE ELECTION OF EACH OF THE BOARD'S NOMINEES ON THE ENCLOSED WHITE PROXY CARD. - (b) To ratify the selection of Ernst & Young LLP, as independent auditors of the Company for the fiscal year 2003.
-THE BOARD UNANIMOUSLY RECOMMENDS A VOTE FOR THIS PROPOSAL ON THE ENCLOSED WHITE PROXY CARD. - (c) To consider and act upon a shareholder proposal, requesting that we pursue a sale of the Company with the assistance of an investment banker.
-THE BOARD UNANIMOUSLY RECOMMENDS A VOTE AGAINST THIS PROPOSAL ON THE ENCLOSED WHITE PROXY CARD. - (d) To consider and act upon such other business as may properly come before the Annual Meeting or any adjournment thereof.
+(b) To ratify the selection of Ernst & Young LLP, as independent auditors of the Company for the fiscal year 2003.
+THE BOARD UNANIMOUSLY RECOMMENDS A VOTE FOR THIS PROPOSAL ON THE ENCLOSED WHITE PROXY CARD.

+(c) To consider and act upon a shareholder proposal, requesting that we pursue a sale of the Company with the assistance of an investment banker.
+THE BOARD UNANIMOUSLY RECOMMENDS A VOTE AGAINST THIS PROPOSAL ON THE ENCLOSED WHITE PROXY CARD.

+(d) To consider and act upon such other business as may properly come before the Annual Meeting or any adjournment thereof.